 1990 – The Associates re-organized and created the non-profit 501(c)(3) “Friends of the Palo Alto Junior Museum & Zoo” (Federal ID #77-0296155) to support the programs and services of the JMZ.

-1999 – The Friends establishes and funds the East Palo Alto Science Outreach Program, which continues to serve thousands of elementary students every year.
+1999 – The Friends establishes and funds the Science Outreach Program in East Palo Alto and eastern Menlo Park schools, which continues to serve thousands of elementary students every year.